A Moment-assisted Approach for Improving Subsampling-based MLE with Large-scale data: Real Data Application

-As shown in Table \ref{tab: real est esd}, the estimated coefficients given by the nine subsampling estimators are similar to each other and come to the same conclusion that $X_{1}$, $X_{2}$, $X_{3}$ and the interaction terms $X_{2}X_{3}$ have positive effects and the interaction terms $X_{1}X_{2}$ and $X_{1}X_{3}$ have negative effects on the aircraft delay.
-However, the moment-assisted subsampling estimators have smaller estimated standard deviations than the plain subsampling estimators in all coefficient estimates.
-According to the numerical results in Appendix \ref{appendix: nume}, the estimated standard deviations are very close to the true standard deviations.
+Table \ref{tab: real est esd} shows that the estimated coefficients given by all subsampling estimators are similar to each other.
+However, the plain subsampling estimators have significantly large ESDs than the corresponding MAS estimators for all components of $\btheta_{0}$ no matter which moment function is used.
+From Fig.~\ref{fig: airline rela eff}, it can be seen that the MSE ratio can be larger than 200.
+Table \ref{tab: real time n} presents the CPU times of different subsampling estimators.
 Table \ref{tab: real time n} shows that the subsampling methods can be implemented quickly.
-The plain UNI estimator takes the shortest computing time, but its efficiency is notably lower than other estimators.
-The computing times of the moment-assisted estimators with $\bh(\bx,y)=\bx y$ are very close to those of the corresponding plain estimators.
-The computing times of the moment-assisted estimators with $\bh(\bx,y)=\check{\bh}^{\rm opt}(\bx,y)$ are slightly longer than those of the corresponding plain estimators.
-Such an increase in computing time is acceptable, given the substantial efficiency improvement of the moment-assisted method.
-Additional results and discussion of the proposed method can be found in Appendix \ref{appendix: nume}.
+The uniform subsampling-based plain estimator takes the shortest computing time, but its efficiency is notably lower than other estimators.
+The computing times of the MAS estimators with $\bh^{\rm suf}$ are very close to those of the corresponding plain estimators.
+The computing times of the MAS estimators with $\tilde{\bh}^{\rm opt}$ are slightly longer than those of the corresponding plain estimators.
+Such an increase in computing time is acceptable, given the substantial efficiency improvement of the MAS method.

-In Appendices \ref{appendix: theo1}--\ref{appendix: theo2}, we provide proofs and technical details of the theoretical results in the main text.
-Throughout the proof, let $A_{ij}$ denote the $i$-th row and $j$-th column element of the generic matrix $\bbA$ and let $c$ be a generic positive constant that may be different in different places.
-Further numerical results can be found in in Appendix \ref{appendix: nume}.